4 Chapter 4 – Preliminary Orbit Determination

 Figure 4: South-East-Zenith (SEZ) Coordinate Frame (Source: ResearchGate, 2008).

 Now, we will consider a side view of the satellite in orbit.
-(Note: not to scale):
+(Note: Figure 5 is not to scale):

 The image illustrates a side view of a satellite in orbit, and it presents coordinate frames with attached vector (Rijk) components.
 These components are likely representing the position vector (R) in a specific coordinate system.
 The coordinate frames could be associated with various reference frames used in astrodynamics, such as inertial or orbital frames, and the vector components likely describe the satellite's position in terms of its radial (i), along-track (j), and cross-track (k) components.
 This representation is commonly used to analyze and describe the motion of satellites in space, considering the different axes and reference frames relevant to the satellite's orbit.